Restaurant: Simba’s Grill

 **Recommendation: Grilled entrees, Chicken Kebab, Ugali (not necessarily good, but should try it)

-I’ve only been to the Simba’s on Denman Street and this is where the owner (the African guy on the website) spends most his time.
-The servers are all international students from Asia that probably live around the ares.
-I’m not sure who cooks the food though because the kitchen is hidden.
-The owner manages the operations and keeps a close eye in the back unless it’s so busy on the weekends that it requires him to be up front.
-I’m not sure how “authentic” the food is, but I’ve had African food before and personally I think it’s mild Indian food.
-Relative to other African restaurants I’ve tried I find Simba’s is a little more fusion-inspired.
+I’ve only been to the Simba’s on Denman Street and this is where the owner spends most his time.
+The servers are all international Asian students (common in the area) and the clientele was mainly Westerners, so I questioned it’s authenticity right away.
+The owner is African though and he manages the operations and keeps a close eye in the back unless it’s so busy on the weekends that it requires him to be up front.
+I’m not sure how “authentic” the food is, but I’ve had African food before and it has Indian influence.
+Relative to other African restaurants I’ve tried (not many) I find Simba’s is more fusion-inspired.

-Generally African food is not as heavy as Indian because they don’t use much dairy (lack of dairy in Africa).
-The curries are not thick or creamy and they don’t use as many spices giving dishes a lighter flare in terms of flavour and a little in appeal.
+Generally African food is not as heavy as restaurant style Indian food because they don’t use much dairy (lack of dairy in Africa).
+The curries are not thick or creamy and they don’t use as many spices giving dishes a lighter flair in terms of flavour.
 The complimentary chutneys they serve are a combination of the Northern Indian chutneys (the reddish brown one served with pakora) as well as Southern Indian chutneys (the coconut one served with dosas).
 They also have really spicy ones that remind me of the Asian sambal chili sauce.
-Simba’s serves good food, but in terms of serving authentic African cuisine I doubt it – I call it dumbed down African food (food for the masses)…it still tastes good, but just not authentic African.
+Simba’s serves good African fusion food, but just don’t expect authentic.

 On the table: